swipe gif icon

 A Natural Masterpiece

 The Sea Ox Cave is a marvel of geology.
-Over millennia, the relentless work of water and wind has carved an intricate network of limestone chambers, tunnels, and underground lakes.
+Over millennia, the relentless work of water and wind has carved an intricate network of limestone chambers, tunnels and underground lakes.
 Visitors are greeted by spectacular stalactites and stalagmites, some of which reflect in the still waters to create mesmerizing mirror-like illusions.
 The interplay of light and shadow in these caverns enhances their mystical atmosphere, making every step feel like a journey into a hidden realm.

 The main cave system is divided into two sections: the northern and southern galleries.
 While the northern section is accessible only to researchers and adventurers with specialized equipment, the southern gallery is open to the public and offers an unforgettable experience.
 Guided tours along well-lit pathways reveal the secrets of the cave, from ancient graffiti left by prehistoric inhabitants to the unique marine life that thrives in its waters.